-Total income tax expense (benefit) amounted to approximately \$(0.03) million and \$1.60 million for the years ended June 30, 2018 and 2017, respectively.
+Total income tax benefit amounted to approximately \$0.42 million and \$0.03 million for the years ended June 30, 2019 and 2018, respectively.
 These amounts are included in other management and general expenses in the accompanying consolidated statements of activities.

-The components of deferred tax assets and liabilities as of June 30, 2018 and 2017 were as follows (in thousands):
+The components of deferred tax assets and liabilities as of June 30, 2019 and 2018 were as follows (in thousands):

-2018 2017 Deferred tax assets Charitable contribution carryforwards \$ 57,168 \$ 55,142 Net operating loss carryforwards 19,649 28,775 Passive activity loss carryforwards 42,797 38,666 Difference in basis of investments and real estate - 4,799 Other 7,771 4,826 127,385 132,208 Less: Valuation allowance (126,944) (132,208) Net deferred taxes \$ 441 \$
+2019 2018

+Deferred tax assets

+Charitable contribution carryforwards \$ 61,042 \$ 57,168

+Net operating loss carryforwards 20,158 19,649

+Passive activity loss carryforwards 46,798 42,797

+Other 8,727 7,771

+136,725 127,385

+Less: Valuation allowance (136,021) (126,944)

+Net deferred taxes \$ 704 \$ 441

-The change in valuation allowance was a decrease of \$5.3 million and an increase of \$11.2 million for the years ended June 30, 2018 and 2017, respectively.
+The change in valuation allowance was an increase of \$9.1 million and a decrease of \$5.3 million for the years ended June 30, 2019 and 2018, respectively.

 In assessing the realizability of deferred tax assets, management considers whether it is more likely than not that some portions or all of the deferred tax assets will be realized.
 The ultimate realization of deferred tax assets is dependent upon the generation of future taxable income during the periods in which those temporary differences become deductible.
 Management considers the scheduled reversal of deferred tax liabilities, projected future taxable income, and tax planning strategies in making this assessment.
-Based upon the level of historical taxable income and projections for future taxable income over the periods which the deferred tax assets are deductible, management believes it is more likely than not that it will not realize these deductible differences and has provided a valuation allowance of \$126.9 million and \$132.2 million for the years ended June 30, 2018 and 2017, respectively.
+Based upon the level of historical taxable income and projections for future taxable income over the periods which the deferred tax assets are deductible, management believes it is more likely than not that it will not realize these deductible differences and has provided a valuation allowance of \$136.0 million and \$126.9 million for the years ended June 30, 2019 and 2018, respectively.
 The amount of deferred tax assets considered realizable, however, could be increased in the near term if estimates of future taxable income during the carryforward period are increased.
-The Organization has passive activity losses of \$97.3 million available to carryforward indefinitely for federal and state tax purposes, charitable contribution carryforwards of \$129.9 million and \$132.4 million for federal and state tax purposes, respectively, expiring at various dates beginning in fiscal year 2018 through 2023, and a majority of the net operating loss carryforwards of \$75.1 million expiring at various dates beginning in fiscal year 2026 through 2038.
+The Organization has passive activity losses of \$111.4 million available to carryforward indefinitely for federal and state tax purposes, charitable contribution carryforwards of \$143.8 million and \$144.3 million for federal and state tax purposes, respectively, expiring at various dates beginning in fiscal year 2019 through 2024, net operating loss carryforwards of \$73.9 million expiring at various dates beginning in fiscal year 2026 through 2038, and net operating loss carryforwards of \$2.9 million available to carryforward indefinitely.

 The Tax Cuts and Jobs Act of 2017 ("TCJA") was signed into law on December 22, 2017.
-Although several provisions of the TCJA will apply to the Organization, those provisions will generally be effective beginning with the year ending June 30, 2019, and are not expected to have a significant impact on the Organization's tax liability.
+Although several provisions of the TCJA apply to the Organization, those provisions do not have a significant impact on the Organization's tax liability.

-As of June 30, 2018 and 2017, there were no significant pending federal or state income tax audits.
-The federal statute of limitations remains open for the Organization for the years ended June 30, 2015 through 2018.
-State statute of limitations for various states remains open for the years ended June 30, 2010 through 2018.
+As of June 30, 2019 and 2018, there were no significant pending federal or state income tax audits.
+The federal statute of limitations remains open for the Organization for the years ended June 30, 2016 through 2019.
+State statute of limitations for various states remains open for the years ended June 30, 2016 through 2019.